-The court of appeals below allowed a "disparate impact" claim to proceed under the Fair Housing Act against the Texas Department of Housing and Community Affairs (TDHCA).
-Inclusive Cmtys.
+The court of appeals below allowed a "disparate impact" claim to proceed under the Fair Housing Act against the Texas Department of Housing and Community Affairs (TDHCA).2 Inclusive Cmtys.
 Project, Inc. v.
 Tex.
 Dep't of Hous. & Cmty.
 Affairs, 747 F.3d 275 (5th Cir.
 2014).
-Notably, such a claim requires neither an allegation nor proof that individuals were treated differently because of their race.
+Such a claim requires neither an allegation nor proof that individuals were treated differently because of their race.
 Instead, plaintiffs may merely show that a neutral practice has a disproportionate effect, i.e., a disparate impact, on some protected group.
-But both the text and history of the Fair Housing Act establish that it was intended to apply solely to intentional discrimination, not to acts having a disparate impact on protected classes.
-This Court should grant certiorari to clarify that disparate impact claims are not cognizable under the Act.
+But both the text and history of the Fair Housing Act establish that it was intended to apply solelv to intentional discrimination, not to acts having a disparate impact on protected classes.
+The Court should now make